thutahw/tp/docs/DeveloperGuide.md

 The `UI` component uses JavaFx UI framework.
 The layout of these UI parts are defined in matching `.fxml` files that are in the `src/main/resources/view` folder.

-The UI consists of a `MainWindow` that is made up of parts such as `PatientListPanel`, `CalendarPage` as shown in the *Class Diagram* above.
+The UI consists of a `MainWindow` that is made up of parts such as the `CommandBox`, `SideTabPane` as shown in the *Class Diagram* above.
 All these, including the `MainWindow`, inherit from the abstract `UiPart` class.

 The `Page` is an abstract class that represents a page corresponding to each tab in the GUI.
 Each tab will display information on different features of Baymax.
 The following classes inherit from the `Page` abstract class:
 - Dashboard